Today’s Reading: Isa 48:1–49:26, Luke 19:11–48, Job 11:1–12

 Confess the God of Israel, in truth

 Hear this, O house of Jacob, who are called by the name of Israel, and who came from the waters of Judah, who swear by the name of the LORD and confess the God of Israel, but not in truth or right.
 Isaiah 48:1 (ESV)

 In this passage, God calls on the entire nation of Israel to realise that many were only calling on the name of the Lord in hypocrisy and pretence.
 Many were born into deeply religious families while in the exile of Babylon, so it is conceivable that many have become nominal followers of Yahweh.

 Our OT passages today are all quite clearly directed to Israel in particular (either historically or prophetically), but we can learn from God’s dealings with His covenant nation and apply the principles and lessons to our lives today.

 In this first instance we need to be careful that we don’t become religious and lukewarm, especially if we have grown up in a Christian family.
 We must not become so familiar with God and the Church that our declaration of allegiance and truth, is no longer in sincerity or righteousness.

 Be sure to confess the God of Israel as your God today, do so in sincerity.

 “The former things I declared of old; they went out from my mouth, and I announced them; then suddenly I did them, and they came to pass.
 Isaiah 48:3 (ESV)

-God does not just tell the future, he does not make predictions, he has already seen the end because he exist both in and outside of time and so has seen all the days of time from the start to the end already (remember time is a physical, created property of the material universe).
+God does not just tell the future, He does not make predictions, He has already seen the end because He exists both inside and outside of time and so has already seen all the days of time, from the start to the end (remember that time is a physical, created property of the material universe).